Tutorial: Adding Lyrics

 Type SHIFT+L. The shortcut for all palettes is Shift and some letter, such as SHIFT+N for Note Palette.

-In Add Mode, the mouse cursor usually changes to this shape: (For notes and rests in Add Mode, the mouse changes to the type of note or rest you are adding.)
+In Add Mode, the mouse cursor usually changes to this shape: and has an additional "dongle" to show you what you are adding.

 In this example, click somewhere below the first note in the melody.